Shiree998/typing-animation/README.md

 #### Description:

 This repository contains the source code for a typing animation project.
-Built with HTML, CSS, and JavaScript, the project showcases a typing effect that simulates text being typed out on the screen, enhancing the visual appeal and interactivity of your web pages.
+Built with HTML and CSS the project showcases a typing effect that simulates text being typed out on the screen, enhancing the visual appeal and interactivity of your web pages.

 #### Features: